ankane/disco/README.md

 # Disco

-:fire: Collaborative filtering for Ruby
+:fire: Recommendations for Ruby with collaborative filtering

 - Supports user-based and item-based recommendations
 - Works with explicit and implicit feedback